meshcloud/meshcloud-docs/docs/meshstack.workspace-group-sync.md

 let GroupBindingAttributesTransformations =
     {-
       roleName:
-        Specify which LDAP attribute should be transformed and assigned to the 'roleName' field of the meshCustomer user group
+        Specify which LDAP attribute should be transformed and assigned to the 'roleName' field of the meshWorkspace user group
     -}
       { roleName : AttributeTransformation }

 let TransformConfiguration =
     {-
        Specifies how LDAP entities should be transformed into meshObjects.
-       There are three types of meshObjects that are imported. meshUsers, meshCustomerUserGroups and meshCustomerGroupBindings.
+       There are three types of meshObjects that are imported. meshUsers, meshWorkspaceUserGroups and meshWorkspaceGroupBindings.

        includeAllUsers:
          If set to true all meshUsers found in the LDAP are sent to meshstack.